-She is currently Professor in the Department of Biochemistry & Microbiology.
-She is the recipient of a NSERC University Faculty Award, an early career award for applied ecological research in 2002 from the Society for Environmental Toxicology and Chemistry, and the Craigdarroch Award for Innovation and Entrepreneurship in 2011 for her contributions in the development of molecular tools for the use on amphibians and other wildlife as indicators of animal health.
+She has received several awards including a NSERC University Faculty Award, the early career award for applied ecological research in 2002 from the Society for Environmental Toxicology and Chemistry, the UVic REACH Award for Excellence in Research Partnerships in 2021 for her contributions in the development of molecular tools for the use on amphibians and other wildlife as indicators of animal health.